 When you make a decision to talk about your health concerns, it’s important to consider who you’re talking to.
 You might choose to talk to a trusted friend or family member, or you may decide to hire a health coach or even a professional counselor or therapist as the case might be.
 Of course, I’m a huge fan of the “talk about it” method, which is why I became a health coach, myself!

 There are many more sources of health inspiration than just the five listed in this post.
 What are some of your favorites?
-Leave a comment below and tweet the question to your followers.5 sources of health inspiration: Take a walk; Take a break; Listen; Talk; Ask Questions.
+Leave a comment below and tweet this question to your followers:5 sources of health inspiration: Take a walk; Take a break; Listen; Talk; Ask Questions.
 There are many more.
 What inspires your healthy thoughts and actions?Click To Tweet